robric/wiki-contrail-controller/Mirroring.md

 Dynamic without Juniper header
 * Agent will change this to static NH while programming vrouter
 * Agent will have destination VRF name from mirror configuration, sends subscribe to control-node (L2); get NH for the destination and program it as static in the kernel.
-* The destination VN is special, will have flooding of unknown unicast enabled.
-So, vrouter will send the packet to the destination.
+* The destination VN is special, with a flag indicating that it is meant for mirroring destination VMs.
+Based on this flag, vrouter sends the original packet to the VMs spawned in this destination virtual network.
-* Alternative of adding a flag in the destination VRF to send it to a specific interface can be considered later.
-* This is incompatible with existing analyzer.
+* This mode is incompatible with existing analyzer instance.

 Static without Juniper header
 * Static never adds Juniper header and will always be VxLAN